RAKWireless/rakwireless-docs/docs/Product-Categories/WisTrio/RAK815/Quickstart/README.md

 ##### Parameters using LoRaWAN Demo

-The LoRaWAN web server provider selected use for this case is The Things Network (TTN).
+The LoRaWAN web server provider selected to use for this case is The Things Network (TTN).
 To know more about setting up your LoRa Gateway device, refer to this **[document](https://www.thethingsnetwork.org/labs/story/rak831-lora-gateway-from-package-to-online).**

 * After getting OTAA or ABP parameters of device from TTN, you can write data into the flash of RAK815 by transmitting data through Bluetooth.
 The format of the data you are sending must be as shown below: